 This ruling is directed only to the taxpayer requesting it.
 Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.

-In accordance with the Power of Attorney on file with this office, a copy of this letter is being sent to A's representative.
+In accordance with the Power of Attorney on file with this office, a copy of this letter is being sent to your authorized representative.

-Sincerely yours,
+Sincerely,